4 stats-basic

 Max. :95.00

 This statistical summary has the minimum, median, mean, maximum and first and third quantiles for numerical data.
 For text data it gives length of the column (30) and type of data.
+Check this summary against the data that we have calculated earlier.

 hist(classroom_data$English)